The Signpost

 Definitions

 What does the author mean by a perfect language?
-The article refers to Umberto Eco's eponymous book, looking at various attempts in history to create ideal languages.
+The article refers to Umberto Eco's 1995 book The Search for the Perfect Language, which looks at various attempts in history to create ideal languages.

 Umberto Eco (1995, 73) distinguishes two kinds of ideal language: the “perfect” and the “universal.”
 A “perfect” language is one that is “capable of mirroring the true nature of objects.”
 Such a language must analyse the world into its constituent parts, and provide means to build it back up again.
 Each word must correspond to a real component of nature, and each syntactic rule must correspond to a way that nature combines primitive elements into complex entities.